lwjglgamedev/lwjglbook-bookcontents-leg/chapter18/chapter18.md

 The surrounding values must be at one pixel distance of the current fragment position in texture coordinates.
 So we need to calculate the increment of one pixel in texture coordinates which is equal to $$1 / textureSize$$.

-In the fragment Shader we just need to modify the shadow facto calculation to get an average value.
+In the fragment Shader we just need to modify the shadow factor calculation to get an average value.

 ```glsl
 float shadowFactor = 0.0;